 There are plenty of things to do in Channel Islands National Park.
-The park is home to a variety of animals, including the endangered California condor and snowy owls as well as seals, sea lions and whales.
-There’s also hiking trails for those who want an active day out with their family or friends.
+The park is home to a variety of animals, including the endangered California condor and snowy owls as well as seals, sea lions, and whales.
+There are also hiking trails for those who want an active day out with their family or friends.
 You can hike through the dry forest that provides views overlooking Santa Barbara Island while taking in its unique ecosystem.

 43. Kenai Fjords National Park, Alaska

-The number 43 on our list of National Parks in the USA, Kenai Fjords National Park is a United States national park in Alaska.
-The park’s namesake, Kenai Peninsula, extends into the Gulf of Alaska and has three large fjords: Cook Inlet’s Portage Glacier Bay, Chugach Mountains’, and Turnagain Arm.
-It was established as America’s first coastal marine protected area to protect unique ecosystems along with the fishing industry which it supports.
+The number 43 on our list of National Parks in the U.S.A, Kenai Fjords National Park is a national park in Alaska.
+The park’s name, Kenai Peninsula, extends into the Gulf of Alaska and has three large fjords: Cook Inlet’s Portage Glacier Bay, Chugach Mountains, and Turnagain Arm.
+It was established as America’s first coastal marine protected area to protect unique ecosystems along with the fishing industry that it supports.